JAIN0103/FantasyFootballProject/README.md

 # FantasyFootballProject

-Fantasy Football Model Using Past Years To Predict Future Scores (PPR)
+Fantasy Football Model Using Past Years To Predict Future Scores (PPR Scoring Format)

+Model takes input of past years' stats and outputs predicted average points per game for the following season.
+TensorFlow is used for the machine learning aspects and BeautifulSoup is used to pull the data from the FantasyPros website.

 Task Of Each File